PERSOL HR DATA BANK in APAC

 This ministerial decision lists in the appendix the positions that expatriates are permitted to work.
 Accordingly, as a rule, expatriates shall select the position settled in the appendix.
 Provided, however, this ministerial decision prescribes that the minister may approve the employment of expatriates even when the positions required by the employers are not listed in the appendix.
 This decision also prescribes that the positions open for expatriates and the requirements of the positions shall be evaluated at least every two years or whenever necessary.

-Duty to prepare enterprise rules and regulations
+Duty to prepare company regulations

 -